 Asian Quick Pickled Vegetables

-Traditionally, the Chinese make pickled carrot and daikon radish for the sandwiches.
+Traditionally, the Chinese make pickled carrot and daikon radish to serve on a pork belly sandwich.

 The meat needs to sit in the brine for a couple of hours, so that's a great time to pickle the veggies and make the peanut butter spread.

 The veggies only need to sit in a bit of rice wine vinegar for an hour.
 Just be sure to slice them as thinly as possible.
 I use a mandoline slicer, because it's much quicker and easier to use than a knife.

 Spicy peanut butter spread - ingredients and substitutions

 - Creamy peanut butter- If you have a peanut allergy, this spread could be made with almond butter.
 Obviously, the flavor will be different.

 - Spicy chili paste- I like to use Sambal Oelek, but any type of Asian chili paste will be fine

 - Low sodium soy sauce- I recommend using low sodium soy sauce because the pork belly will be salty enough.

 - Sesame oil- This oil is an Asian staple, but if you need to use something else, vegetable oil or another neutral flavored oil is fine